 A student cannot register until all outstanding balances are cleared.
 Payments will be credited toward outstanding balances before being applied to current registration charges.
-Transcripts, grades, diploma and certifications will not be issued for students who have not met their financial obligations.
+Transcripts, grades, diploma, graduation/completion letters and certifications will not be issued for students who have not met their financial obligations.